mkrosnicki/mk_l_s_n/README.md

 ## How to build

-In order to run it just load it to your IDE, download dependecies via Maven and you are ready to go.
+In order to run it just load it to your IDE, download dependencies via Maven and you are ready to go.

 ## How to run

-Starting point is Main() method in `com.mkrosnicki.Main`.
+Starting point is main method in `com.mkrosnicki.Main`.